Arrow left iconBack

 On May 18, 2021, the Prince William Board of County Supervisors requested through DIR 21-40, that staff initiate, study, and propose a Thoroughfare Historic Zoning Overlay District.
 The study area begins in the Thoroughfare area and continues westward along John Marshall Highway (VA Route 55) to Thoroughfare Gap.

 On June 15, 2021, through Res.
-No. 21-358, the Board of County Supervisors initiated a zoning text amendment to the Zoning Ordinance, an amendment to the Design & Construction Standards Manual (DCSM) and an amendment to the Comprehensive Plan in order to address the preservation and protection of historic and cultural resources and properties in the Thoroughfare area, including, but not limited to, African-American and Native American cemeteries and burial grounds, Chapman’s Mill, Oakrum Baptist Church, and other African-American and Native American cultural and historical sites.
+No. 21-358, the Board of County Supervisors initiated a zoning text amendment to the Zoning Ordinance, an amendment to the Design and Construction Standards Manual (DCSM) and an amendment to the 2040 Comprehensive Plan in order to address the preservation and protection of historic and cultural resources and properties in the Thoroughfare area, including, but not limited to, African-American and Native American cemeteries and burial grounds, Chapman’s Mill, Oakrum Baptist Church, and other African-American and Native American cultural and historical sites.

 • What is the Purpose of a Historic District?